abdul-rasool/EDS-Effective-DNA-Storage-System/README.md

-# EDS
+# EDS: Effective DNA Storage System

-EDS: An Effective DNA-Based File Storage System for Practical Archiving and Retrieval of Medical MRI Data
+An Effective DNA-Based File Storage System for Practical Archiving and Retrieval of Medical MRI Data

 ## What is EDS?